snowplow/documentation/docs/pipeline-components-and-applications/cli/index.md

 You will need three values.

-API Key Id and API Key Secret are generated from the [credentials section](https://console.snowplowanalytics.com/credentials) in BDP Console.
+An API Key Id and the corresponding API Key (secret), which are generated from the [credentials section](https://console.snowplowanalytics.com/credentials) in BDP Console.

-Organization Id can be retrieved from the URL immediately following the .com when visiting BDP console:
+The organization ID, which can be retrieved from the URL immediately following the .com when visiting BDP console:

 ![](./images/orgID.png)